 The New Millennium

-Since 2000, the Touro network has grown to include international sites in Paris and Berlin, as well as coastal campuses in Los Angeles and Miami.
+Since 2000, the Touro network has grown to include international sites in Berlin and Moscow, and an ever-increasing number of programs in healthcare fields.
 In 2004-5, the new Touro University Nevada launched programs in osteopathic medicine, nursing, occupational and physical therapy, and education.
 From 1998 to 2007, Touro operated an online division of Touro University, Touro University International.
 Between 2007-2009 the College of Osteopathic Medicine and the College of Pharmacy opened in Harlem, Touro University Worldwide was formed to offer professional degree programs online and in 2011 New York Medical College, in Valhalla, NY, became part of the Touro family.
 Since then, Touro College of Dental Medicine graduated its first class, we opened the Middletown campus of Touro College of Osteopathic Medicine, and welcomed our first PhD students at the Graduate School of Jewish Studies.

 In 2010, when Dr. Alan Kadish took over as president of Touro following Dr. Lander’s esteemed tenure, he renewed our commitment to ensure that even as we grow, each campus, every program, and all of our students are held to the standard set for us over 220 years ago.